Alzheimer’s Disease

 Our efforts to advance the treatment of Alzheimer’s disease

 Alector and GSK are conducting a clinical study of AL101 for the treatment of Alzheimer’s disease.
-Additional information about the clinical study (NCT06079190) may be found at ClinicalTrials.gov.
+Additional information about the clinical study (NCT06079190) can be found at ClinicalTrials.gov.